maheshparlapalli/nexusiq-honors/replit.md

 - The application uses AWS S3 for storing certificate PDFs and images - users need to configure their own S3 credentials
 - Puppeteer is used for generating certificate PDFs from templates
 - The worker process (Agenda) handles background jobs for certificate generation
-- MongoDB data is stored in `/home/runner/mongodb-data`
+- MongoDB Atlas is used as the cloud database